-Brown, a Democrat, was the representative for Indiana's 3rd congressional district from 1893 to 1895.
+Brown was the representative for Indiana’s 3rd congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1889 to Mar 1895, Brown missed 641 of 1,264 roll call votes, which is 50.7%.
 This is worse than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1889-Feb 1890||80||70||87.5%||99th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.